 Not all allergic reactions are immediate and severe.
-Exposure to allergens over a long period of time can affect our lives in such subtle ways, we sometimes don’t recognize them for what they are.
+Exposure to allergens over a long period of time can affect our lives in such subtle ways that we sometimes don’t recognize them for what they are.
 Have you ever been guilty of snapping at people in your office because of that little headache that just won’t go away?
 What about feeling irritated because you just can’t hear anyone correctly?
 Are you frustrated because you are too drowsy to focus?
-For once it isn’t because work is too boring.
-These are just a few overlooked symptoms of allergies
+For once, it isn’t because work is too boring.
+These are just a few overlooked symptoms of allergies.

 Perhaps it may not only be at your work that you notice it.
-Could be when you visit a friend’s place or come into contact with a particular person that you seem to get a pressure headache or feel drowsy.
+It could be when you visit a friend’s place or come into contact with a particular person that you seem to get a pressure headache or feel drowsy.
 The culprit could be an allergy to a pet, someone’s perfume, or another trigger setting your symptoms off.
-It might be something obvious like dust or unseen triggers like food mold which can affect your sinuses.
+It might be something obvious, like dust, or unseen triggers like food mold, which can affect your sinuses.

 Signs and Symptoms

 Whatever the allergen is, your sinuses are constantly under attack, causing the awful pressure headaches.
-Not only could these allergens be causing you headaches, they might be the source of your bad hearing.
+Not only could these allergens be causing you headaches, but they might also be the source of your bad hearing.
 Pressure that builds up in your sinuses can constrict your ear canals, making it harder to hear.
 The need to have things repeated can contribute to your frustration.
-Irritations like these impact your mood, as well as how others see and relate to you.
+Irritations like these affect your mood and how others see and relate to you.
 Allergy symptoms can make you the office grump.

 On the other hand, maybe you just have trouble focusing because the pressure is making you drowsy and dizzy.
 When you open your window, the fresh air always makes you want to take a nap.
 Maybe you are known as the klutzy one in your group of friends.
 You trip over rocks, grass, and invisible things.
-The upside to these situations is that you can tell people I’m not a klutz; it’s an inner ear thing.
-The cause for this spontaneous loss of spatial awareness is pressure in your ear throws you off balance, and the airborne allergens affect your eyes, making them blurry and watery.
+The upside of these situations is that you can tell people I’m not a klutz; it’s an inner-ear thing.
+The cause of this spontaneous loss of spatial awareness is pressure in your ear that throws you off balance, and airborne allergens that affect your eyes, making them blurry and watery.

 These reactions can be so common you may not recognize them as allergies; however, they can have a significant impact on your life.
 One of your best defenses against these hidden allergies is to research and become educated on the various triggers.
 Also, it is always recommended to see your doctor and see if getting an allergy test would be the right path for treatment.